top of page

 Riders will use their A key.

-When A key is called in a move, the riders will use their A key during the move.
+When A key is called in a move, the riders will use their A key (left) during the move.

 D KEY